 “The DA warns Eskom against using rolling blackouts as a bargaining tool for more money.”

-The DA is the official opposition party to the governing African National Congress (ANC).
+The Democratic Alliance (DA) is the official opposition party to the governing African National Congress (ANC).
 The party is most popular in the Western Cape.
 It’s “broadly centrist and has been attributed with both centre-left and centre-right policies”.
-The DA developed a plan to make Eskom “efficient, competitive, and profitable”.
-Their “Cheaper Energy Bill” is designed to stabilize and secure South Africa’s power supply by breaking Eskom into two separate entities – generation and distribution.
-They will present a plan to the National Assembly in Pretoria.
+The DA developed a plan to make Eskom more “efficient, competitive, and profitable”.
+The goal of the “Cheaper Energy Bill” is stabilizing and securing South Africa’s power supply by breaking Eskom into two separate entities – generation and distribution.
+They will present a plan to the South African National Assembly in Pretoria.

-The “re-occurrence of rolling blackouts comes as no surprise”.
-The DA has “long held the view that Eskom’s turnaround strategies and recovery plans amounted to nothing” and that the “embattled utility is more concerned about funding Eskom’s deteriorating operations than making it a profitable, efficient, and stable energy producer”.
+The “re-occurrence of rolling blackouts is not a surprise”.
+The DA has “long held the view that Eskom’s turnaround strategies and recovery plans amounted to nothing” and the embattled utility “is more concerned about funding Eskom’s deteriorating operations than making it a stable energy producer”.

 Eskom dragged the National Energy Regulator of South Africa (NERSA) to court challenging their decision to allow tariff increases below those they requested.
 It’s agreed that continuing rolling blackouts will have serious consequences for South Africa’s struggling economy.

-The DA is trying to curb the impact of rolling blackouts and has concerns about their impact on students and matric exams.
-“They’ve received calls from school principals and teachers regarding the impact of rolling blackouts on Computer Applications Practical Exams.”
+The DA is trying to curb the impact of rolling blackouts.
+Immediate concerns include the effect on student matric exams.
+“They’ve received calls from school principals and teachers regarding outages impacting Computer Applications Practical Exams.”

-South Africans seem to ignore or take Eskom power outages in their stride, but the real prospect of living with them indefinitely doesn’t appeal.
-Some wonder if the ANC has a vision for Eskom that reaches “past its political interests”?
+South Africans are complacent about the dire situation, taking Eskom power outages in their stride.
+The prospect of living with them indefinitely doesn’t appeal, and some wonder if the ANC has a vision for Eskom that reaches beyond its “political interests”?